Stream-Decked/stream-decked.github.io/src/streamdecked/mod-developers/registry.md

 ## DeckSurface quick reference

 - `setButton(int key, DeckButton)` and `setButton(int column, int row, DeckButton)`.
   Pass `null` to blank a key.
-A column past the deck's width wraps onto the next row so a layout written for a bigger deck still keeps its buttons; a position that wraps off the bottom is dropped with a warning in the log instead of throwing.
+A column past the deck's width wraps onto the next row, so a layout written for a bigger deck still keeps its buttons; a position that wraps off the bottom is dropped with a warning in the log instead of throwing.
 - `clearButton(int key)` and `clearAll()`.